 Ethos: We will achieve this with: Christian Values and Learning in a Caring and Inclusive Community

 What it means:

-We want you to have the very best education we can offer.
-For the work you undertake in class to be interesting and for you to approach it with enthusiasm and a thirst for knowledge.
+We want you to have the very best education we can offer, for the work you undertake in class to be interesting and for you to approach it with enthusiasm and a thirst for knowledge.
 We never want the work to be too difficult or too easy for you, but for there to be enough challenge in order for you to learn from your mistakes.
 We want you to have plenty of opportunities to work things out for yourselves and for you to ask questions to help you continue to make accelerated progress with your learning.
-In order for you to make really good progress you must have the opportunity to have high quality feedback and marking and for you to think hard about what YOU can do to make your work better.
-We want ALL the children in our school to enjoy their time here, and for the activities we offer both in classrooms and outside of school hours to be full of fun and challenge, and for you to feel safe and well cared for.
+In order for you to make really good progress you must have the opportunity to have high quality feedback and for you to think hard about what YOU can do to make your work better.
+We want ALL the children in our school to enjoy their time here and for the activities we offer both in classrooms and outside of school hours to be full of fun and challenge and for you to feel safe and well cared for.

-We want the governors to know our school well.
-To visit regularly and to be keen to see the improvements we are making in practice.
-To ask really difficult questions to make sure that we are doing the very best that we can.
-For the governors to think out of the box about how they can help me and the rest of the staff to make your school better.
+We want the governors to know our school well, to visit regularly and to be keen to see the improvements we are making in practice.
+We want them to ask really difficult questions to make sure that we are doing the very best that we can.
+We want governors to think 'out of the box' about how they can help me and the rest of the staff to make your school even better.